 Blonde hair goes better with a deep brondes or the light brown family.
 Caramel, honey, toffee, bronze and beige are some of the colors to look out for.

 If you are blessed with red hair, you might have to choose colors from the reddish-brown family, such as auburn, or choose complements from the golden-brown family, such as strawberry or rose gold.

 Do you have nearly black hair?
 Lowlights might not be too visible on this particular shade, but you can still play with dimension by choosing colors in the brown family or try out luxuriant dark tones such as plum and magenta.

 With gray hair, you must be very careful.
 Choosing colors that are only one shade darker is safe for you to avoid looking like you’re actually gray-ing.
 Two colors darker than your original color is a safe bet.

 Skintone plays a part too

-Your skintone also plays a big role in what type of lowlights you should use as well.
+Your skin tone also plays a big role in what type of lowlights you should use as well.
 If you have fair skin with a warm undertone, deep red and cinnamon tones will work well for you.
-For fair skin with cool undertones, dark chocolate and light brown tones is best to look out for.
+For fair skin with cool undertones, dark chocolate and light brown tones are best to look out for.

-How do you care for lowlights during summer?
+How do you care for lowlights during the summer?